 Long story short, it’s mostly illegal.
 Alcohol laws haven’t really changed in almost 100 years, a time long before the Internet came around.
 They have a lot of catching up to do.

 Believe it or not, we’re the first company to do this.
 Ever.

-Because we’re an aperitif and under 24% alcohol (we are 15% by volume), we can legally bypass most of the federal restrictions on spirits and sell directly to your door.
+Because we’re an apéritif and under 24% alcohol (our apéritifs range from 15-20% ABV), we can legally bypass most of the federal restrictions on spirits and sell directly to your door.
 We can also open our own retail shops and bars (stay tuned).

 Our biggest reason—we want a relationship with our customer.
 If we went through traditional distribution, we’d no longer know who is telling our story and how we’re being served.
 We’d never get to meet the person drinking us.
 That just feels wrong.